 As shown in Tables 3.3-1 and 3.3-2, construction and operation of the Project would result in emissions of criteria air pollutants, but at levels that would not exceed MDAQMD thresholds of significance.
 The thresholds of significance were designed to identify those projects that would result in significant levels of air pollution and to assist the region in attaining the applicable state and federal ambient air quality standards, which were established using health-based criteria to protect the public with a margin of safety from adverse health impacts due to exposure to air pollution.
+In addition, as standard practice, the Applicant would comply with MDAQMD Rule 403, Fugitive Dust Control, and obtain all other required equipment permits, as needed, to reduce fugitive dust generation and emissions.
 As such, the construction-related criteria air pollutant emissions associated with the proposed Project would not expose sensitive receptors to substantial pollutant concentrations.